stelbac/Git_course/README.md

 # Git_course
- This repo will hold course material for making pork with potatoes
+ This repo will hold course material